Your child calls out in the night.

 A sudden sickness in a child can add a lot of stress to a parent who just wants to make their child feel better.
 Will he throw up in the car on the way to the doctor?

 Don’t put your sick child in the car; there is a better option!
 A telehealth consultation can give you a medical assessment at home.
 Your family can get the care it needs quickly without having to pay for a costly middle-of-the-night visit to the ER.
-A board certified doctor will meet by phone or secure online video and can send in a prescription without you ever leaving home.
+A board certified doctor will meet you via phone or secure online video and can send in a prescription without you ever leaving home.

 Not leaving home with a sick child is priceless!